jimburton/scrabble/chapters/Chapter2.md

 ## Creating a game

-To start a fresh game we need to create a full bag then two players, each with a rack that has been filled with tiles taken at "random" from the bag.
+To start a fresh game we need to create a full bag followed by two players, each with a rack that has been filled with tiles taken at "random" from the bag.
 Then the two players and the depleted bag are added to the game state.
 Creating a full bag is easy enough.

 ```haskell
 -- in Scrabble.Bag